 V INVESTORS, SKILLED MIGRANTS AND ENTREPRENEURS

-Antigua and Barbuda commenced its Citizenship by Investment Program10 in the middle of 2013 when it passed its Citizenship by Investment Act.
+Antigua and Barbuda commenced its Citizenship by Investment Program11 in the middle of 2013 when it passed its Citizenship by Investment Act.
 The long title to the Act describes it as 'an Act to enable persons to acquire citizenship of Antigua and Barbuda by registration following investment in Antigua and Barbuda and for incidental and connected purposes'.
-The Act and Regulations passed under it make provision for three paths to acquiring an Antiguan and Barbudan citizenship, by investment of at least US$400,000 in an approved real estate project in Antigua and Barbuda; by contributing US$250,000 to the National Development Fund for a family of four (two children below 18); or by investing US$1.5 million in an approved business in Antigua and Barbuda.
-Children under 26 who are dependent and studying full-time may be included in the parent's citizenship application.
-Parents or grandparents of the main applicant or his or her spouse above the age of 65 years, living with and fully supported by the main applicant, may be included in the citizenship application.
-Applicants must also pay government and due diligence fees.11
+The Act and Regulations passed under it make provision for three paths to acquiring an Antiguan and Barbudan citizenship, by investment of at least US$400,000 in an approved real estate project in Antigua and Barbuda; by contributing US$100,000 to the NDF for a single applicant, or a family of four or fewer and by investing US$1.5 million in an approved business in Antigua and Barbuda.
+Children under the age of 28 years who are dependent and studying full-time may be included in the parent's citizenship application.
+Parents or grandparents of the main applicant or his or her spouse above the age of 58 years, living with and fully supported by the main applicant, may be included in the citizenship application.
+Applicants must also pay government and due diligence fees.12

-Application for citizenship by investment is made through licensed agents to the Citizenship by Investment Unit.12 The new Antiguan and Barbudan passport holder through the Citizenship by Investment programme must spend at least 35 days in Antigua and Barbuda during five calendar years after his or her registration as a citizen.
+Application for citizenship by investment is made through licensed agents to the Citizenship by Investment Unit.13 The new Antiguan and Barbudan passport holder through the Citizenship by Investment programme must spend at least five days in Antigua and Barbuda during five calendar years after his or her registration as a citizen.